ShiroFinds

 Who should skip or keep expectations modest

 Skip overpromising calming products if your dog has significant travel stress and needs a broader plan.
-Accessories can help, but they are not a substitute for thoughtful training or professional guidance where needed.
+Accessories can help, but they aren’t a substitute for thoughtful training or professional guidance where needed.

 You should also avoid bulky comfort items that are too inconvenient to bring every time.
 Consistency matters more than owning the most specialized gear.